datasapiens/cachier/README.md

 ## How to implement a new compression provider?

-Compression provider has to  implements an interface `compression.Provider` by implementing its methods
+Compression provider has to implement an interface `compression.Provider` by implementing its methods
 - `Compress(src []byte) ([]byte, error)`
 - `Decompress(src []byte, dstSize int) ([]byte, error)`
 - `GetID() byte`